When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Poisoning the air around you with Little Mix is definitely a bad thing, but for some people allowing their music to be tainted by the sounds of the real world is just as bad.
 If you’re one of those people, you want to be looking at getting a pair of headphones that offer noise isolation or noise cancellation.

 The noise isolation is just a physical barrier that blocks sound, so most in-ears do it as well as some on-ears.
-Noise cancellation requires outside noise to be actively monitored and canceled out with opposite frequencies.
+Noise cancellation requires outside noise to be actively monitored and cancelled out with opposite frequencies.
 It’s more technical and therefore generally more expensive, and it’s better with constant, consistent sounds such as a plane’s engine than with things like voices.

 3) Cutting the cables